lupyuen/pinephone-lvgl-zig/README.md

 Start a Local Web Server. [(Like Web Server for Chrome)](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb)

-Browse to the HTML [`lvglwasm.html`](lvglwasm.html).
-Which calls the JavaScript [`lvglwasm.js`](lvglwasm.js) to load the WebAssembly.
+Browse to our HTML [`lvglwasm.html`](lvglwasm.html).
+Which calls our JavaScript [`lvglwasm.js`](lvglwasm.js) to load the WebAssembly.

-But it won't work because we haven't fixed the WebAssembly Imports...
+But the WebAssembly won't load because we haven't fixed the WebAssembly Imports...

 _What happens if we don't fix the WebAssembly Imports in our Zig Program?_